brad-cannell/bradcannell_blogdown/content/opportunities/dashboards/index.md

 1. [DETECT recruiting](https://brad-cannell.github.io/detect_recruitment_dashboard/)

-    - I'm looking for someone to help me update and improve the dashboard linked above.
+    - I'm looking for someone to help me update and improve the dashboard linked here: https://brad-cannell.github.io/detect_recruitment_dashboard/.

     - This dashboard needs to be updated to include data from a new recruiting source (M. Davis).